-- (a) A member may move, without comment, the following motions at the end of a speech of another member: - (i) to proceed to the next business; - (ii) that the question be now put; - (iii) to adjourn a debate; or - (iv) to adjourn a meeting. - (b) if a motion to proceed to the next business is seconded and the Mayor thinks the item has been sufficiently discussed, he or she will give the mover of the original motion a right of reply and then put the procedural motion to the vote. - (c) if a motion that the question be now put is seconded and the Mayor thinks the item has been sufficiently discussed, he/she will put the procedural motion to the vote.
+- (a) A member may move, without comment, the following motions at the end of a speech of another member:

+- (i) to proceed to the next business;

+- (ii) that the question be now put;

+- (iii) to adjourn a debate; or

+- (iv) to adjourn a meeting.

+- (b) if a motion to proceed to the next business is seconded and the Mayor thinks the item has been sufficiently discussed, he or she will give the mover of the original motion a right of reply and then put the procedural motion to the vote.
+If the procedural motion is carried, the Mayor will move on to the next item of business on the agenda without taking a vote on the item currently under debate. - (c) if a motion that the question be now put is seconded and the Mayor thinks the item has been sufficiently discussed, he/she will put the procedural motion to the vote.
 If it is passed, he/she will give the mover of the original motion a right of reply before putting his/her motion or amendment to the vote. - (d) if a motion to adjourn the debate or to adjourn the meeting is seconded and the Mayor thinks the item has not been sufficiently discussed and cannot reasonably be so discussed on that occasion, he/she will put the procedural motion to the vote without giving the mover of the original motion the right of reply.